BigJohnn/BigJohnn/README.md

 - 👋 Hi, I’m @🥥
-- 👀 I’m currently interested in 3d reconstruction/robot
+- 👀 I’m currently interested in robots / IoT devices.
-- 🌱 I’m currently learning unity
+- 🌱 I’m currently learning slam / ros / 3d reconstruction.

 <!---
 BigJohnn/BigJohnn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.